lumoa-oss/booktest/readme.md

 Accept results.
 Congratulations, you have your first test!

+You can find the API documentation for the TestCaseRun class [here](docs/booktest/testcaserun.py.md)

-You can find more examples in the test/examples folder.
+You can find more examples in the [test/examples](test/examples) folder.
+You can find the test results [here](books/index.md).

 ## Common workflows